esimov/diagram/README.md

 Diagram is a CLI tool to generate ASCII art from hand drawn diagrams.

 It's a full fledged CLI application which converts the ASCII text into a hand drawn diagram.
-The CLI part is based on [gocui](https://github.com/jroimartin/gocui) package and the ASCII to PNG conversion is realized using the [gg](https://github.com/fogleman/gg) library.
+The CLI part is based on [gocui](https://github.com/jroimartin/gocui) package.

 ![screencast](images/screencast.gif)